mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 ### NOTES
 Total Time: **90 Minutes** &nbsp; Bike Workout: **rollers**

 I propped up the rear rollers to get my bike closer to level.
 That helped with the pressure felt from the session [yesterday](ironman2022-13weeksout?sat).
-If I was paying closer attention, I would have set up the trainer instead.
+If I was paying attention, I would have set up the trainer instead.

 Half of the first 45 and most of the last 15 minutes were on the aero-bars and I was on the base bar for the cadence reps.